 Financial Aid Overview

 Financial aid awards for graduate students look very different than what you may be familiar with from your undergraduate studies.
-At DU, scholarships are awarded on the basis of merit and not financial need.
+At DU, scholarships are awarded on the basis of merit rather than financial need.
 Since scholarships typically cover only a portion of your tuition charges, students who do not have other resources – such as income or savings – typically rely on loans to finance all or a portion of their MSLA expenses.

 To apply for federal loans, you must submit the Free Application for Federal Student Aid (FAFSA) online at http://www.fafsa.gov.
 You do not need to be admitted to the College of Law in order to submit your FAFSA.
-The application for the 2012-13 academic year becomes available January 1st, 2012 and students submitting the application by February 15th will receive priority consideration for Federal Perkins Loans and, for evening students, Federal Work Study.
+The application for the 2013-14 academic year becomes available January 1st, 2013 and students submitting the application by February 15th will receive priority consideration for Federal Perkins Loans and, for evening students, Federal Work Study.

 You may also want to review our Financial Aid Timeline to get a better idea of what to expect from the financial aid process.
 Please note, the MSLA program follows the same process, but not as stringent of a timeline.

-Important Federal Aid Changes for the 2012-13 Academic Year
+Important Federal Aid Changes for the 2013-14 Academic Year